How to SORN your motorcycle

 What is a SORN?

-A SORN is a Statutory Off Road Notice that you receive off the DVLA when you inform them that you wish to take your motorbike off the road.
+A SORN is a Statutory Off Road Notice that you receive from the DVLA when you inform them that you wish to take your motorbike off the road.

-You need a SORN if you are not insuring your motorbike and storing it, as thousands of UK riders do over the winter months.
+You need a SORN if you are storing your motorbike and not insuring or taxing it, as thousands of UK riders do over the winter months.

 How do I SORN my motorbike?

-To inform the DVLA that your motorbike is off the road, you need to:
+To inform the DVLA that your motorbike is off the road, you need to either:

 - Complete a V890 application and post it to the DVLA.